Billie

 King

 Visionary.
-Pioneer.
-Legend.
+Trailblazer.
+Icon.
 As a tennis champion and social activist, Billie Jean King lives her life according to the principles of equality, empowerment, and access.

 Breaking Barriers